JulNadeauCA/JulNadeauCA/README.md

 - 👋 Hi, I’m Julien Nadeau Carrière (@JulNadeauCA).
 I work at https://csoft.net and https://ElectronTubeStore.com.
-- 👀 I’m interested in graphics, interface design, electronic and mechanical engineering, physics and sciences in general.
+- 👀 I’m interested in graphics, interface design, engineering and science in general.
-- 💞️ I’m looking to collaborate with people interested in writing useful free open-source software or providing technology (hosting, web sites, applications) to charitable causes.
+- 💞️ I’m looking to collaborate with people interested in contributing or maintaining free open-source software or providing technology (i.e., hosting, web sites, applications) to charitable causes.
-- :coffee: If you want to buy me coffee, here is my Amazon Wishlist: https://a.co/ffs0vLI.
-- 💸 Bitcoin donations are welcome: Nesbe34Ghqf15DW2scfdwRZqRuAckS58R.
-- 📫 You can reach me by e-mail at vedge@csoft.net, or on Discord (I'm vedge@) at https://libagar.org/discord.
+- 📫 E-mail me at vedge@csoft.net.
+You can also contact me via the LibAgar Discord at https://libagar.org/discord.
+- :coffee: To buy me coffee: https://a.co/ffs0vLI.

 <!---
 JulNadeauCA/JulNadeauCA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.